Sierra Leone military medic tests positive for Ebola

 The battalion was due to relieve Sierra Leone's contingent already participating in the mission in Somalia, known as AMISOM, in July, but their deployment was delayed due to administrative issues, Samoura said.

-More than 4,000 people have died in the worst epidemic of the viral haemorrhagic fever on record, most of them in Liberia, Sierra Leone and Guinea.
+More than 4,000 people have died in the worst epidemic of the viral hemorrhagic fever on record, most of them in Liberia, Sierra Leone and Guinea.

 Cases of the disease have also been recorded in Nigeria, Senegal, Spain and the United States, but outbreaks in those countries have been contained so far.